linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 C(t_{3})=N\operatorname*{max}\left[\frac{\left(L_{t_{2}}-L_{K}\right)}{100},0\right]
 $$

-The [[Arbitrage Pricing of Derivatives|pricing]] of the caplet is done with the BDT tree determined previously.
+The [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) of the caplet is done with the BDT tree determined previously.
 In the example, the tree had four possible trajectories, each occuring with probability 1/4.
 Using these we can calculate the caplet price.

 According to the BDT tree, the caplet ends in-the-money in three of the four trajectories.
 Calculating the possible payoffs in each case and then dividing by the discount factors, we get the numerical equivalent of the expectation in Eq.
 (13.98).
 $$